 How long do I have to repay my loan?

 The length of repayment is determined by the total amount borrowed, the interest rate, and the repayment amount.
 Federal Perkins Loans have a maximum ten-year repayment period.
+Keep in mind that ECSI does not accept VISA as a form of payment on a Perkins loan.

 What is the interest rate?